privacyguides/privacyguides.org/docs/email.en.md

         - [:fontawesome-brands-google-play: Google Play](https://play.google.com/store/apps/details?id=io.simplelogin.android)
         - [:pg-f-droid: F-Droid](https://f-droid.org/en/packages/io.simplelogin.android.fdroid/)

 SimpleLogin was [acquired by Proton AG](https://proton.me/news/proton-and-simplelogin-join-forces) as of April 8, 2022.
 If you use Proton Mail for your primary mailbox, SimpleLogin a great choice.
 As both products are now owned by the same company you now only have to trust a single entity.
 We also expect that SimpleLogin will be more tightly integrated with Proton's offerings in the future.
 SimpleLogin continues to support forwarding to any email provider of your choosing.
+Securitum [audited](https://simplelogin.io/blog/security-audit/) SimpleLogin in early 2022 and all issues [were addressed](https://simplelogin.io/audit2022/web.pdf).

 Notable free features: